BrianZanti/whats_going_on_in_fe-be/README.md

 For FE students:

 * What are routes?
 * What are controllers?
-How do controllers relate to routes?
+What are actions?
+* How can you find a controller action for a particular route?